bluefeet/Perl-Critic-Policy-TryTiny-RequireUse/README.md

-=pod

-=head1 NAME
+# NAME

 Perl::Critic::Policy::TryTiny::RequireUse - Requires that code which utilizes Try::Tiny actually use()es it.

-=head1 DESCRIPTION
+# DESCRIPTION

-A common problem with L<Try::Tiny> is forgetting to use the module in the first place.
+A common problem with [Try::Tiny](https://metacpan.org/pod/Try::Tiny) is forgetting to use the module in the first place.
 For example:

     perl -e 'try { print "hello" } catch { print "world" }'